patil11/fitzlab/microwellStainingFacs.md

 This is performed for all samples, fresh or frozen.

-1. Resuspend cell pellet in 1 mL PBS.
-You must use PBS because amino acids will decrease dye effectiveness.
+1. Resuspend cell pellet in 1 mL PBS or serum free tissue culture media (e.g., RPMI).
+The presence of serum protein interferes with vital stain labeling.
+Labeling is typically more intense in PBS than in serum free media.
-2. Add 1 mcL Live/Dead Blue.
-This is previously reconsituted per the manufacturers directions with 50 mcL of DO.
+2. Add 1 mcL Live/Dead Fixable Dead Cell Stain Kit Blue (Invitrogen).
+This is previously reconsituted per the manufacturers directions with 50 mcL of DMSO.
 The reconstituted stock is kept in the dark at 4 C.
 3. Vortex gently.
 4. *Incubate at 37 C x 20 minutes* Longer incubation is of no benefit.
 5. Add 9 mL warm R10 to quinch the reaction.
 6. Centrifuge at 1200 rpm x 2 minutes to pellet cells.
 7. Resuspend each cell pellet in 180 mL R10 for transfer to 96-well plate for staining.

 #### Surface Staining

-This step can be completed in about 60 minutes depending upon the number of samples. ke sure that the biosafety cabinet hood lights are off.
+This step can be completed in about 60 minutes depending upon the number of samples.
+Make sure that the biosafety cabinet hood lights are off.

 1. Get each sample into wells on the 96 well plate.
 Each well will become a flow tube.
     1. Place 180 mcL of sample into each well, i.e., the entire sample.